oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 3. On the toolbar, click the **Run Statement** button (green circle with a white arrow) to execute the query.

-4. Review the masked data on the **Query Result** tab at the bottom of the page.
+4. Review the masked data at the bottom of the page.

     - You can resize the panel to view more data and you can scroll down and to the right.
     - Find the `SALARY` column and verify that the values are all 50000.